20037293/solar-power-38ee9/src/pages/about.md

           orgasation have it moral duty to save environment. solar panel not produce any type of pollution in the environment which is best for us.
         image: images/fabulous-lime.jpg
-      - title: We think solar panl  are the future
+      - title: We think solar panel are the future
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development